choria-io/go-choria/README.md

 When you run `go generate` (done during the building phase for you) this will create the shim you need to compile your agent into the binary.

+### Provisioning

+Choria supports a auto provisioning flow where should it start with a configuration that enables provisioning - or optionally one that does not specifically disable it - it will connect to a broker that gets set during compile time.

+Provisioning is not enabled - or configurable - in the default shipped binaries, as an advanced feature this is reserved for people who build their own custom setups.

+The active provisioning will be configured with:

+ * Federation is disabled
+ * The `provisioning` collective is the only active one and the main collective
+ * Registration is enabled with a 120 second interval
+ * Registration splay is off
+ * File registration gets published to `choria.provisioning_data`

+When provisioning is enabled a special agent `choria_provision` will be activated, the default one has the following actions:

+ * `configure` - takes a provided configuration hash and saves it to `server.cfg`
+ * `restart` - restarts the server after a random sleep, max 10s by default but can be provided in the request
+ * `reprovision` - rewrites the configuration with one that enables provisioning and restarts

+ One can provide ones own agent to replace this one, using this you can write a tool that monitors the `provisioning` sub collective continuously and drives a node through a provisioning flow placing it in exactly the state you desire.

+In future the provisioning flow will also support enrolling the node with a Certificate Authority.

 ### Compiling in custom agent providers
 Agent Providers allow entirely new ways of writing agents to be created.
 An example is the one that runs old mcollective ruby agents within a choria instance.